 4. Mountain lions

 When communicating, mountain lions make very little noise.
-They mostly sound like oversized house cats if you hear them communicating with one another.
-But mountain lions can be extremely intimidating if you hear them roar.
+They mostly sound like oversized house cats if you hear them communicating.
+But mountain lions can be extremely intimidating if you listen to them roar.
 In a study conducted by PLOS One in 2011, they found that cougars are equipped with flat and square vocal folds as opposed to humans.
 Because these folds are fat and elastic, it helps them strengthen the sound’s vibrations.
 The resulting roar can be as loud as 114 decibels.

 6. North American Bullfrog